My Tokyo Guide

 From Tokyo Takeshiba Pier: By high-speed jet ferry takes about four hours.
 Or the large passenger ships depart at night and it takes about twelve hours.

-From Chofu Airport: Flights take just 45 minutes.
+From Tokyo Chofu Airport: Flight time: 35 minutes.

 One of the main reasons for taking a trip to Kozushima is its sandy beaches and beautiful blue waters.
-Unless you are camping at the Tako Bay campsite, the most convenient beach is Maehama.
+From Kozushima Port, the most convenient beach is Maehama.
 Within walking distance, you will find shops selling ice creams, inflatables and other essential beach equipment.

 Further north along the island's west coast, Nagahama and Sawajiri are pleasant beaches with relatively calm waters and simple facilities for barbecuing and picnicking.
 While there are no shops or restaurants around either beach, there is a hot spring facility nearby where you clean off the sand and take a relaxing dip at the end of the day.
 From the outdoor bath, you can watch the sun set out on the horizon.